Are Great Danes Chewers?

 What Problems Can Cause Destructive Chewing in Dogs?

-When dogs are puppies they all like to chew on things to relieve the pressure in their mouths from incoming permanent teeth.
+When dogs are puppies, they all like to chew on things to relieve the pressure in their mouths from incoming permanent teeth.
 Older dogs like to chew items to keep their teeth clean and their jaws strong.
 Chewing is also a way that dogs deal with boredom, anxiety, and frustration.

-If your dog is overweight and it’s on a diet with restricted calories, he may destroy and chew objects while trying to find more nutrition.
+If your dog is overweight and on a diet with restricted calories, he may destroy and chew objects while trying to find more nutrition.

-Usually, this type of destructive chewing will be on food items or items that smell like food or old food–most of the time it’s the garbage bin.
+Usually, this type of destructive chewing will be on food items or items that smell like food or old food–most of the time, it’s the garbage bin.

 Some dogs have a fetish, if you will, of licking, chewing, and sucking on fabric.
-Some experts think that this is a sign that they were weaned too early as a pup.
+Some experts think this is a sign that they were weaned too early as a pup.

 How to Deal With a Destructive Chewer is a Great Dane